HassanQayyum1993/Web-Scrapping/README.md

 # Web-Scrapping

-This repository contains the web scrapping projects.
+This repository contains the web scrapping projects done in Python.